Integral representation of random variables with respect to Gaussian processes: Auxiliary facts

-\end{enumerate} \end{defn} The class depends also on parameter $\delta$ which will be omitted on the notation.
+The class depends also on parameter $\delta$ which will be omitted on the notation.

 Note that the definition is quite technical.
-However, the conditions are needed in order to have It\^o formula and crossing estimate for incremental process $Y$ close to time $T$.
-Moreover, the results for fractional Brownian motion relies on the fact that $B^H$ has stationary increments.
+However, the conditions are needed in order to have It\^o formula and crossing bound for incremental process $Y$ close to time $T$.
+Moreover, the results for fBm relies on the fact that $B^H$ has stationary increments.
 For our class we simply need certain structure for covariance close to $T$.
 The idea on the results is that before some point $t=T-\delta$ we simply wait and do nothing.
 Moreover, the following remarks and examples show that the assumptions are not very restrictive and are satisfied for many Gaussian processes.
-For further discussion and details, see \cite{s-v2} where the class was first introduced such that the covariance of $X$ itself satisfy properties $(1)-(4)$. \begin{enumerate} \item Note that the first condition means that the increments of the process are positively correlated close to time $T$.
-More precisely, we need
+For further discussion and details, see \cite{s-v2} where the class was first introduced such that the covariance of $X$ itself satisfy properties 1--4.\vadjust{\goodbreak}

-This is closely related to supermodularity of the covariance function.
-A function $f(x,y)$ is called supermodular if